Do you cook? If so, how did you learn to cook?

 The second person watched someone else.
 This person she watched could be anyone, from a parent to an older sibling to even a friend or lover.
 But the point is, she watched and repeated until she felt confident enough to venture out on their own.

 The last person is self-taught.
 He stole concepts from here and there but mostly experimented on his own until he got so good, he now invites all his friends over and they absolutely love his cooking.

-Um, everything.
+What does learning cooking and beginning watercolor have in common?
 You’re more than likely one of those three people.
 You learn by either taking classes, watching someone else, or experimenting on your own.